Different Types of Deadlifts

 Sure you can control the deadlift down, which is an option you should be doing some training blocks, but this is another way to utilize the eccentric phase while performing more reps.

 Aside from this, when you touch and go you also improve grip strength.
 The entire set you’re grasping the bar firmly and never releasing until the end of the set.
 Stop and go deadlifts, many reset grip as well, so this is another advantage to consider for the later variation.

 Lastly, time under tension is the goal for touch and go deadlifts.
 The more time under tension means not just muscular growth, but true strength training as well.
 Generally touch and go can be used with heavier weights around 70-90% of your max pull.

-The lowering portion of the deadlift, also referred to as the negative or eccentric phase, is greatly could for improving growth and strength in the quads, hammies, and lower back.
+The lowering portion of the deadlift, also referred to as the eccentric phase, is greatly necessary for improving growth and strength in the quads, hammies, and lower back.

 This is an alternative reason for incorporating touch and go deadlifts.

 Deadlift Pause Reps